ohdamnitsnikki/secret_chef/README.md

 ## Credits

 1. The template is taken from [Code Institute](https://github.com/Code-Institute-Org/gitpod-full-template)
-2. For help during these projects I've used my mentor and the tutors.
+2. For help during these projects I've used my mentor, the tutors and the I think therfore I blog walkthrough project.
+3. The form for registration, sign in and sign out is completely built with djangos premade forms.
+Also the blog posts html code is from the walkthrough project.
+I've just added in some colours to make it fit my page since the content already looked so good.
+That also goes for the comment content and comment form.
-3. To get inspired about box-shadows and subsribe button I've used [W3School](https://www.w3schools.com/)
+4. To get inspired about box-shadows and subsribe button I've used [W3School](https://www.w3schools.com/)
-4. The Cover-text and form section was inspired by the [Love Running project](https://code-institute-org.github.io/love-running-2.0/index.html)
 5. To understand how to style img in readme file I've used code from [SeanCDavid](https://www.seancdavis.com/posts/three-ways-to-add-image-to-github-readme/)

 ### Media

-* All index photos are taken from [Unsplash](https://unsplash.com/)
-* The forest in the banner is taken from [DreamStime](https://thumbs.dreamstime.com/b/cartoon-forest-landscape-stones-hand-draw-illustration-135774982.jpg)
-* The train is taken from [ClipartKey](https://www.clipartkey.com/search/toy-train/)
-* The Icons are taken from [Font awesome](https://fontawesome.com/icons)
+*
+*
+*